Course Outline

 - Overview of core and community modules relevant to government operations

-Operationalizing Automation with AWX/Tower for Government Agencies
+Operationalizing with AWX/Tower for Government Agencies

-Scaling, Performance Optimization, and Troubleshooting for Government Systems
+Scaling, Performance, and Troubleshooting in Government Environments

 - Designing an automation solution for a realistic government use case